 It took me to the family grave of the poet William Wordsworth.
 I turned up at Grasmere without any idea of the deep connection Wordsworth had with it.
 It was such a pleasant surprise!
 Tucked in a corner near the St. Oswald’s Church and the grave, is the best Gingerbread shop you will ever find.
 I bought one initially just to taste it and then went in again and bought a pack of six.
 However, for me no holiday is complete without walking around a place.

 While walking around the chruch area I chanced upon the tourist information office.
 I decided to go in and inquired about the walks that I could do in the region.
-I guess there was something amiss from my outdoor look, as the lady asked if I had hiking boots and rain gear.
+I guess there was something amiss, as the lady asked if I had hiking boots and rain gear.
 When I replied in negative she suggested that I was better off walking around the Lake Grasmere and to the Dove Cottage, the home of William Wordsworth.
 The Dove Cottage didn’t work for me as the entry fee was just too high.
 But I had an amazing time walking around the lake.

 There is a well kept path around the Lake Grasmere and I had an amazing time walking by it.
 I had the luck to hear to a Goldfinch singing in a tree.
 It was an overcast day, ready to rain.
 I had just one day at Grasmere.
 None of my pictures have even a little bit of blue in the sky.
 As for going somewhere else, it never happened.
 I took a late bus back to Windermere.
 If I ever go back to Lake District, I will make Grasmere my base and then probably catch a bus to the last stop of where ever it goes!